sentoz/loggie-docs-en/docs/user-guide/troubleshot/log-collection.md

 2. Receive log configuration: The Agent Loggie of the node listens to the corresponding events of K8s and converts the LogConfig into a Pipelines configuration file.
 3. Collect log files: Loggie will automatically reload and then read the configuration file, and then send the corresponding log data to downstream services according to the configuration.

-(For host scenarios, only the steps to issue the LogConfig CR are missing, and the rest are similar)
+(In host scenarios, only the steps to issue the LogConfig CR are not needed, and the rest are similar)

 ## Troubleshooting Steps

-The key to troubleshooting is to first determine which step has the problem.
+The key to troubleshooting is to first determine which step the problem lies.

 ### Troubleshoot Log Collection Tasks
-View the events of the log collection task LogConfig/ClusterLogConfig we want to troubleshoot:
+Check the events of the log collection task LogConfig/ClusterLogConfig we want to troubleshoot:

 ```bash
 kubectl -n ${namespace} describe lgc ${name}